Stephen Ritz Awtt Portrait

 The phrase “root problems” took on new meaning for Ritz in 2004.
 Not knowing what they were, Ritz stuck a box of daffodil bulbs under his classroom radiator.
 When the students discovered them in bloom, they were entranced.
 Soon landscaping and ornamental gardening became schoolwork for the newly minted “Green Team.”
 His gardening students were featured in the news and awarded the Golden Daffodil Award by the New York City Council.
 In 2005, they started growing vegetables.
 This marked the beginning of an empowering journey that Ritz has called “From Crack to Cucumbers.”

 Now his students have grown more than 50,000 pounds of healthy vegetables.
-On the fourth floor of the 100-year-old school building in a neighborhood where, to quote the educator, Jonathan Kozol, “Nobody says we’re going to make [young people] less separate and more equal,” lives a green house, better known as the Green Bronx Machine.
-That is where Ritz and his students plant, water, study, grow and produce vegetables that they share with the greater Bronx community.
-Ritz and his team of students built the first Indoor edible wall in New York City and his project based learning program has led to dramatic improvements in school attendance — from 40% to 93% percent.
+This is in a neighborhood where, to quote the educator Jonathan Kozol, “Nobody says we’re going to make [these young people] less separate and more equal.”
+On the fourth floor of a 100-year-old school building lives a green house, better known as the Green Bronx Machine.
+Ritz and his students plant, water, study, grow and produce vegetables that they share with the greater Bronx community.
+Ritz and his team of students built the first indoor edible wall in New York City, and his project-based learning program has led to dramatic improvements in school attendance – from 40 percent to 93 percent.
 More impressively, 100% of students get passing grades.

 So, where does the food go?
 “Zero miles to plate or to local shelters where kids are getting one to two meals a day,” says Ritz.
 And if you ask, he will tell you that he and his students are growing their way into a new economy.
 In one of his inspiring TedX talks, Ritz says, “Our park feeds hundreds of people without a food stamp or a fingerprint.”